Multimodal LLM With Hierarchical Mixture-of-Experts for VQA on 3D Brain MRI: Additional Ablation results

 \section{Additional Ablation results}

-Additional ablation results validating the number of high-level experts, different ways to incorporate prompt information into the MoE framework, and softmax versus sigmoid for summing lower-level experts are in Table~\ref{tab:num_experts}, Table~\ref{tab:prompt_info}, and Table~\ref{tab:sigmoid_vs_softmax} respectively.
+Additional ablation results validating the number of high-level experts, softmax versus sigmoid for summing lower-level experts, and concatenation versus element-wise summing of vision tokens are in Table~\ref{tab:num_experts}, Table~\ref{tab:sigmoid_vs_softmax}, and Table~\ref{tab:proj_fusion} respectively.
+In Table~\ref{tab:loss}, we see a comparison of our model performance trained with our multi-task loss versus the next-token prediction baseline loss.
+There is a significant performance improvement with our multi-task loss.